Blackpool council agrees to pay £4.7m for tram extension

 The Department for Transport is providing £16.4m of the funding.

-Councillor John Jones said: "It is part of our regeneration plans to attract people and businesses to Blackpool and making it the hub of the Fylde."'Jump on a tram'
+Councillor John Jones said: "It is part of our regeneration plans to attract people and businesses to Blackpool and making it the hub of the Fylde."

 Mr Jones, cabinet member for highways and transport, said it tied in with a £220m transformation of the north of the town centre, opposite the train station, known as the Central Business District.
 It was originally called the Talbot Gateway.